presidential-innovation-fellows/covid-screener-federalist/README.md

 * [Setup](#setup)

 ## General Info
+IMPORTANT!
+This project is as of today live at https://covid19screen.oit.va.gov/ via Federalist

 This project is intended for generating a custom Covid-19 Self-Screening webpage for an agency, or building.
 It is primarily a directed graph/flow-chart style application, where information is shown based on the user's answers to a question.

 This project works in tandem with Federalist.
 It generates a number of self-contained html web pages in the `_site` folder.
 The web pages are created from the `site.template.html` file.